pingcap/docs-cn/tidb-storage.md

     At the same time, in order to ensure that the upper client can access the needed data, there is a component (PD) in the system to record the distribution of Regions on the node, that is, the exact Region of a Key and the node of that Region placed through any Key.

-* For the second task, TiKV replicates data in Regions, which means that data in one Region will have multiple replicas with the name “Replica”.
+* For the second task, TiKV replicates data in Regions, which means that data in one Region will have multiple replicas with the name "Replica".
 Multiple Replicas of a Region are stored on different nodes to form a Raft Group, which is kept consistent through the Raft algorithm.

     One of the Replicas serves as the Leader of the Group and other as the Follower.
 By default, all reads and writes are processed through the Leader, where reads are done and write are replicated to followers.
 The following diagram shows the whole picture about Region and Raft group.